Bandwidth-Samples/in-app-calling-dialpad-node-react/README.md

 - **Sequence Diagram:** Follow sequence diagram to implement the in call using the SDK
 ![InboundFLow](bandwidth-inbound-react.drawio.svg)

-### Error Handling

-Errors, especially in networked operations, are inevitable.
-Ensure you catch, manage, and inform users about these, fostering a seamless experience.

 # Running the Application

 Use the following command/s to run the application: